intersystems/Samples-dotnet-helloworld/README.md

 This outputs data about the first 5 birds stored within InterSystems IRIS.

-> To see another example .NET and InterSystems IRIS, take a look at the [.NET Multimodel](../quickstarts-multimodel-dotnet/README.md) example or continue to work with the pre-loaded petstore data.
+> To see another example of .NET and InterSystems IRIS, take a look at the [.NET Multimodel](../quickstarts-multimodel-dotnet/README.md) example or continue to work with the pre-loaded petstore data.